Karltommy/WL-SLAM/README.md

 Please refer to the paper "Wheel-Legged SLAM: an indoor LiDAR-Inertial SLAM integrating kinematic model of wheel-legged robots" for more details.

 In this repository, we provide 3 packages:
-1) wheellegged_salm: This algorithm integrates use FAST-LIO as the frontend and ISAM2 as the backend.
+1) wheellegged_salm: This algorithm integrates FAST-LIO as the frontend and ISAM2 as the backend.
 The topic subscribed in this package include: a) the merged LiDAR topic: /livox/lidar, b) the IMU topic from AVIA: /livox/imu_3JEDL8C00164531, c) the joint angle topic of the wheel-legged robot: /joint_angle.
 2) CloudMerging: This package fuses the AVIA's lidar topic and MID360's lidar topic together and publishes: a) the topic "/livox/lidar" in "livox_ros_driver::CustomMsg", b) the topic "/test_pointcloud" in "sensor_msgs::PointCloud2".
 3) usbcan: Considering that the joint information of our wheel-legged robot uses the CAN protocol, we have adopted the ZLG USBCAN-II hardware for serial data conversion.
 The code in this package converts the joint information from the CAN protocol into ROS topics.
 It is required when performing data collection or real-time experiments.